 Melanie Heller, Esq.

-Director, Coaching & Transition Services
+Managing Director, Coaching & Transition Services and Business Operations

 You’re right – I have had a variety of experiences.
 The common thread has been my desire to keep growing as a professional, and my focus on people as the most valuable asset of any organization.
 In every role I’ve held, I’ve had the opportunity to manage a team, and therefore opportunities to coach.
 Put another way, the common thread, and what led me to this position, is my genuine desire to help people realize their potential, both for themselves and for the benefit of their organizations.